kiranwood/LHL-SQL-Project/README.md

 This project is focusing on extracting, transforming, cleaning, loading and analyzing data.
 As well as developing and running a QA process.

-The goals of the project is to:
+The goals of this project is to:
 - Load data into a database
 - Clean data
 - Answer questions based on the data